Stay Abroad (incoming & outgoing)

 Information for international students (incoming)

-For all international students at the IfP, Mrs. Carola Zick (tutor for international students) offers regular counseling and networking meetings.
-Ms. Zick is available to answer questions about studying, living in Kassel, exchanges, etc. For networking purposes, there is currently a Whatsapp group where you can exchange information with each other and also with Ms. Zick.
-If you have any questions or are interested in participating in the Whatsapp group, please send an e-mail to Carola Zick
+For all international students at the IfP, Ms. Carola Zick (tutor for international students) offers regular advice and networking meetings.
+Ms. Zick is available to answer questions about studying, life in Kassel, exchange, etc. There is currently a Whatsapp group for networking, in which you can exchange information with each other and also with Ms. Zick.
+If you have any questions or are interested in joining the Whatsapp group, please send an e-mail to Carola Zick

 Information for students planning a stay abroad (outgoing)